wp-plugins/duplicator/readme.txt

 DEVELOPERS: This tool is great for pulling a production site down onto your local machine for testing and validation.
 It also works great for developing locally and then pushing up to a production server.

-DISCLAIMER: Be sure to always make full backups of all your databases and files before ever running any backup utility.
+DISCLAIMER: This plugin has been heavily tested, however it does require above average technical knowledge.
+Please use it at your own risk and do not forget to back up your files beforehand.

 NOTE: This project is currently in Beta, the underlying logic to perform all these migration tasks is quite involved.
 It's impossible to know how each system is setup, this is why your feedback is very important to us.
 Thanks for helping us to make WordPress the best blogging platform in the world.